zenodraft/zenodraft/README.cli-usage.md

 zenodraft [--sandbox] metadata update <record_id> <local filename>
 ```

+Additionally, use `--version` to show zenodraft's version and use `--help` to show the help on any command.

 ## Examples

 The usage examples below differentiate between an identifier for the concept `CONCEPT_ID` and